lyz-code/blue-book/docs/linux/vim/vim_plugins.md

 sudo apt-get install python3-venv
 ```

-Add the plugin and configure it to be executed each time you save.
+Add the plugin and configure it so vim runs it each time you save.

 !!! note "File `~/.vimrc`"
     ```vimrc